karenacharya24-boop/mysql-data-analytics-portfolio/README.md

 ---

-## 🧼 Phase 1: Data Cleaning Workflow
+## 🧼 Project 1: Data Cleaning Workflow

 1. **Staging Architecture:** Created a secondary staging environment (`layoffs_staging2`) to preserve raw data assets and safely test mutations.
 2. **Duplicate Removal:** Implemented a Common Table Expression (CTE) using `ROW_NUMBER() OVER(PARTITION BY...)` across all columns to isolate and drop duplicate rows.